top of page

 • Learn how to meditate or practice if you already know

-• Set boundaries.
-Saying no is ok
+• Set boundaries and honor them.
+Saying no is ok (strengthens self-leadership)

 • Incorporate 1 mindfulness exercise into your day